kown2801/CDMFT/Autocoherence/README.md

 If you have trouble following the steps detailled here you can always contact me (nicolas.kowalski.2016@polytechnique.org)

 %========= INSTALLATION ==========%
+In order to be able to install this program, you need to first follow the steps of the README.md file in the main directory When this is all done and properly installed, come back in this directory and type the two commands :
+$ . export.sh
+$ make
+That's it you are set up to use the self-consistency and full Green's function programs

 %========= USAGE ==========%
 Always use the command :